 READ UP ON HOW TO AVOID OFFENSIVE COSTUMES

 We hope to create a space where all guests feel welcome, so please make a point of reading this article from KSL on how to avoid picking an offensive costume.
 If you're not from a certain culture avoid appropriating the specific dress of that culture - see , - as some of our guests from those heritages have told us it makes them feel uncomfortable and excluded.
 We may not have much Native American dress but the festival cliché of the feathered warbonnet is a perfect exemplar of what we're trying to avoid.
+Bear in mind that TV studios often draw on the creativity of other cultures: it would be a good idea to avoid it.
 Similarly characters that demean marginalised groups (fat people, disabled, people in the criminal justice or mental health systems) are out of bounds.
 Learn about the history of racebending in pop culture.
 With care it is possible to make a costume based on a celebrity or a character whose race is different to yours, without it being offensive.
 This article explains how, with example pictures.